This post contains affiliate links. Please read my disclosures.

 - Honey, Apple and Cinnamon Flapjacks – swap out the raspberries for 150g diced granny smiths.
 Remove the chocolate entirely and add ½ teaspoon ground cinnamon.
 Swap out the golden syrup for honey.

-If you make these White Chocolate Raspberry Flapjacks then please leave a comment below and give the recipe a rating which helps others find the recipe on Google.
+If you make these White Chocolate Raspberry Flapjacks then please leave a comment below and/or give the recipe a rating.
 If you then go on to use this recipe as a launch pad for your own baking creation then I’d also love it if you’d share it and tag me on Instagram.
 It is so lovely for me to see your versions and variations of my recipes.

 White Chocolate Raspberry Flapjacks